dragana-dmitrovic/belgrade-library-system/README.md

 # BeoLib - Belgrade Library System

 BeoLib is a full-stack web application for managing a library system.
 The project consists of a Spring Boot backend and a React frontend.
 The application supports public book browsing, member registration and reservations, librarian book management, circulation workflows, reading history, reviews, and inventory tracking across library branches.
+The project is fully containerized using Docker Compose and can be started with a single command.

 ---
+## Highlights
+- Full-stack Spring Boot + React application
+- JWT authentication and role-based authorization
+- Docker Compose support
+- React production build served by Nginx
+- MySQL database with automatic initialization
+- Open Library API integration
+- ISBN-based book creation
+- Multi-branch inventory management
+- Reading history and reviews
 ## Project Structure

     beolib